RahulGaur/asappChallenge/README.md

 1. /message : POST request to send message from sender to the recipient.
 Please note it requires an authentication token as a header, in order to send message which was returned by the login request.
 Returns message id and the time it was sent.

-Sample body for the POST reques (besideds the header):
+Sample body for the POST reques (besides the header):

 ```
 {